Ways to take action and get involved to preserve our Quality of Life

 If you do not let the airport and the town officials know you do not want more issues with an expansion, the expansion will happen.

 Plymouth Airport Community Advisory Committee (CAC) meets on the 4th Thursday of every month (@ 6pm) Conference Room at the airport, 246 South Meadow Road, Plymouth, MA 02360.
-Public Comment has been moved up to the first item on the agenda going forward, so please come or Zoom-in right at 6pm and express your concerns.
+Public Comment is welcome, so please come or Zoom-in and express your concerns.

 In person or Zoom.
 We will add the zoom link as it becomes available.
 These meetings are your opportunity to make your voices heard.
-TBD Zoom Link 6/26/2025 CAC Agenda - TBD
+See Agenda Airport CAC

 Request a free Lawn Sign!
 We have business cards to hand out as well to direct people to our website.
 Spread the word!